Generic Name: Alemtuzumab (Lemtrada) (ay lem TU zoo mab)

 What are some other side effects of Lemtrada?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Nose or throat irritation.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Lemtrada (alemtuzumab)

 Other brands: Campath